How to help younger generations with money

 Protect them from the future cost of a funeral

-The average funeral costs over £4,000ii so although it’s not pleasant to think about, you might want to consider a pre-paid funeral plan.
+The average funeral costs over £4,000i so although it’s not pleasant to think about, you might want to consider a pre-paid funeral plan.
 Not only will it protect your family from the cost, but as you make your own arrangements, it also saves them from difficult decisions and worrying about what you may have wanted.
+Make sure you understand what’s covered in a plan as they can differ between providers.

 Get advice on estate planning